mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Orthogonal Method
-One such alternative is the orthogonal method [aburbook; Sec.
-3.2](@cite), which offers increased numerical robustness, especially when measurement variances differ significantly.
-This method solves the WLS problem using QR factorisation applied to a rectangular matrix formed by multiplying the square root of the precision matrix with the Jacobian matrix in each iteration of the Gauss-Newton algorithm.
-To enable this method, specify the `Orthogonal` argument in the [`gaussNewton`](@ref gaussNewton) function:
+One alternative is the orthogonal method [aburbook; Sec.
+3.2](@cite), which provides increased numerical robustness, especially with widely varying measurement variances.
+It solves the WLS problem using QR factorisation on a rectangular matrix formed by multiplying the square root of the precision matrix with the Jacobian in each Gauss-Newton iteration.
+Enable it by passing the `Orthogonal` argument to the [`gaussNewton`](@ref gaussNewton) function:
 ```@example ACSEWLS
 analysis = gaussNewton(monitoring, Orthogonal)
 stateEstimation!(analysis)